Afghan forces launch mission to retake northern city from Taliban

-“Fresh troops have arrived in Kunduz and an operation has been launched,” the Defense Ministry said in a statement on Tuesday.
+“Fresh troops have arrived in Kunduz and an operation has been launched,” the Defence Ministry said in a statement on Tuesday.

 It said government forces had retaken the city prison and the provincial police headquarters that were overrun on Monday night.

-The fall of Kunduz city center marked the first time in the nearly 14-year-old war that the Taliban had seized a provincial capital and was a major embarrassment to the year-old government of President Ashraf Ghani.
+The fall of Kunduz city centre marked the first time in the nearly 14-year-old war that the Taliban had seized a provincial capital and was a major embarrassment to the year-old government of President Ashraf Ghani.
+(Writing by Kay Johnson; Editing by Nick Macfie)